Information to get you started

 Viking Scholarships

-Current Salem State students are invited to apply for endowed scholarships through the Viking Scholarship Portal, which are awarded each year to students meeting the donor’s criteria.
+Current Salem State students are invited to apply for endowed scholarships through the Viking Scholarship Portal.

 Students can submit the general scholarship application through the to be automatically matched to scholarships for which they qualify.